Days 1 & 2 UK to Phnom Penh

 Day 8 Siem Reap

 Today we're going to head into rural Cambodia to visit the small village of Chansar on a tour that supports this proven model of responsible tourism.
 Here, a community guide will show us around the village and introduce us to some of the villagers who benefit from the project.
 For a hands-on taste of rural life, we'll board an ox cart and take a ride through fields to reach a hidden jungle temple.
-We'll explore this fascinating site and learn all about the ancient Khmer kingdom from a Guide before continuing to the home of one of the villagers.
+We'll explore this fascinating site and learn all about the ancient Khmer kingdom from a guide before continuing to the home of one of the villagers.
 We'll see how they make a living from weaving reed brooms, and if you like you can even try your hand at this skill yourself.
 After a further stroll in the village, meeting the area's farmers and fishermen, we'll enjoy a Khmer family-style lunch.
-This home-cooked meal is made using local produce of the area and promises to be a fantastic experience.
+This home-cooked meal is made using all the local produce of the area and promises to be a fantastic experience.
 On the way back to Siem Reap, we'll make a final stop at a Buddhist temple to receive a blessing from a monk.

 This evening, we'll spend an evening under the 'big top' in downtown Siem Reap at Phare, The Cambodian Circus.
 Phare is one of Cambodia's most innovative social enterprises, with profits from tickets, refreshments and merchandise supporting the free education, professional arts training and social support programmes of young people in Battambang.
 The emphasis here is on preserving local traditions through performing arts, and you'll watch a lively show featuring high-flying, tight-rope walking, music, dance and more in a spectacular showcase of Cambodian culture.